Another face of Mont Blanc

 In winter, ski facing the giant

 La Rosière is part of the Espace San Bernardo, a Franco-Italian ski area with 156 km of slopes.
-From the heights, ski with a direct view of the greatest Alpine peaks: Grand Jorasses, Matterhorn, Mont Pourri, and of course, Mont Blanc.
+From the heights, ski with a direct view of the greatest Alpine peaks: Grandes Jorasses, Matterhorn, Mont Pourri, and of course, Mont Blanc.
 A rare and majestic experience.

 In summer, conquer the peaks